jonalange/dot-color-js/documentation/dot_color_js_documentation.md

 # Dot color Js | Documentation
-I will start by saying we will never add braking changes to this project.
+I will start by saying we will never add breaking changes to this project.
 If there is something so spectacular that it needs breaking changes we will make a spin off of the project.
 There is a branch named [new ideas](https://github.com/draganradu/dot-color-js/tree/newideas) that contains possible new changes that could get into master soon if they are popular and reliable.
 This documentation will evolve if we add some new features but we will not have anything deprecated, ever.